maliskovik/ansible-letsencrypt/README.md

 Note that, because letsencrypt is configured to acquire certificates via webroot authentication, proper nginx configuration must be in place.

+## Important note
+Certbot can be installed and used in many ways.
+This role started by using certbot bare - by cloning the git repository and running it from there.
+It has since moved to installation via the native package manager, snap and pip.
+Pip install has been necessary in order to use 3rd party plugins.
+But it hsa proven to be problematic as it can and will break Python dependencies.
+So if you need plugins, use the "docker" letsencrypt_install_method.
+Otherwise use "native" The docker image will be further expanded in the future, to cover more plugins.

 ## Variables
 mandatory variables:
 * letsencrypt_email: "it@cosylab.com"